Canada court rejects Huawei CFO push for publication ban on new evidence in U.S. extradition case

-Meng, 49, was arrested in December 2018 for allegedly misleading HSBC (HSBA.L) about Huawei Technologies Co Ltd's (HWT.UL) business dealings in Iran, causing the bank to break U.S. sanctions.
+Meng, 49, was arrested in December 2018 for allegedly misleading HSBC about Huawei Technologies Co Ltd’s business dealings in Iran, causing the bank to break U.S. sanctions.

 She faces a Canadian government extradition attempt on charges of bank fraud in the United States.